 However, Founders’ Awards engendered their own set of issues.
 Employees were less happy after Founders’ Awards were granted.
 These grant raised questions like: Who should be included in the project team?
 How should the stock grant be allocated amongst the team?
 How can I achieve a Founder’s Award if my team can’t impact the company on the same scale as others (so is my work less meaningful)?
 These questions impinged morale.
 Founders’ Awards celebrated the financial success of the team, not company achievements.
 I remember a few ceremonies, and that’s exactly how I felt.

-So, Google experimented and determined that publicly shared experiential awards are far more satisfying cash.
+So, Google experimented and determined that publicly shared experiential awards are far more satisfying than cash.
 These include trips to Hawaii, elegant dinners, new gadgets among other things.
 Employees felt a stronger emotional connection to the company, regarded the business as more thoughtful, and overall employee satisfaction increased.
 In addition to these public experiential rewards, Google still rewards top performers privately with financial rewards that follow a power law distribution.

 I’ve seen these types of rewards work well at startups, too.
 At one fast-growing startup, the founder rewarded the remarkable contributions of a young engineer with a beautiful motorcycle.
 The motorbike is a sincere gesture of thanks and recognition.